Putting Systems Thinking into Practice Toolkit

 Action Steps Supportive Resources

-Assess your TPP program’s strengths and barriers.
+Assess your TPP project’s strengths and barriers.

 5Ps Assessment: Identifying Your TPP Program’s Strengths and Barriers